 AccessLex Diversity Initiatives

-LexScholars by AccessLex® is a diversity initiative that includes two pathway programs, LexPreLaw and LexPostBacc, that broaden access to legal education for underrepresented students through a series of free resources and preparatory initiatives designed to increase chances of law school admission.
+LexScholars by AccessLex® is a diversity initiative that includes three pathway programs, LexPreLaw, LexPostBacc, and LexPostBacc Direct, that broaden access to legal education for underrepresented students through a series of free resources and preparatory initiatives designed to increase chances of law school admission.

 Available by application, LexPreLaw provides aspiring law students the essential skills they need for law school through free LSAT preparation, admission counseling, and financial education.
-Read our most recent LexPreLaw Program Evaluation Report (year 3, 2022-23), and the evaluation report for year 2 (2021-22).
+Read our most recent LexPreLaw Program Evaluation Report (year 3, 2022-23), the evaluation report for year 2 (2021-22), and the evaluation report for year 1 (2020-2021).

 Through LexPostBacc, law schools offer deferred admission to students after their successful completion of a rigorous legal education preparatory curriculum.